Unit2 - Subjective Questions

 - Syntax:

-Differentiate between Environment Variables and User-Defined Variables in Linux Shell.
-How can a user-defined variable be converted into an environment variable?
+Differentiate between Environment Variables and User-Defined Variables in Linux Shell scripting with examples.

 Difference between Environment and User-Defined Variables: